 This is Benjamin.
 We met Benjamin along the side of a dirt road in Musema.
 He was picking coffee cherries from his trees, and our kids were climbing over a fallen tree nearby with some local kids.
-We had a minute, so we asked Benjamin a little bit about his life.
+We had a minute, so I asked Benjamin a little bit about his life.
 Here’s what he had to say.

 Station: Benjamin delivers his coffee cherries to Musema washing station.

-Family Status: Married, with one wife.
+Family: Married, with one wife.
 He has five daughters, who all married coffee farmers.
 He’s very proud of that.

 Trees: Benjamin has 1200 coffee trees.
 That makes him a very successful farmer by Burundi’s standards.

 Last seasons crop: Last year Benjamin produced more than a ton of coffee and got 630 Burundi Francs per kilo ($.50 per kilo).
 That means Benjamin made about $500.00 last year.
 He also got a end of season bonus, along with other farmers from the station, from Bean There Coffee for producing such great coffee.

 This seasons crop: This year Benjamin is producing less coffee.
 Most farmers are producing more.
 He doesn’t know why this is.
 He thinks his trees will yield about 500-700 kilos of coffee cherry this year.
 Because the NYC price has dropped, Benjamin will only make 465 Burundi Francs per kilo this year ($.33 kilo).
 At best, Benjamin will make about $230.00 this year.